IBCHgenomic/rdiffer/README.md

 # rdiffer

-- analyzing the differential expression from isoform view.
+- analyzing the differential expression counts from isoform view.
+- tagging gene names to the differential expression results from isoform also.

 ![](https://github.com/IBCHgenomic/eVaiutilities/blob/main/logo.png)